whscienceteacher/whscienceteacher.github.io/physics.md

 [Pendulum](/pendulum/) - **Lab/Phenomenon** - Change the mass and string length of a pendulum and watch it swing.
 Height and velocity shown on screen.
 Students can measure the period by hand with a built in stopwatch.
 Data can be exported as csv.
 Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

+[Parachute Experiment](./parachuteexperiment/) - **Lab/Phenomenon** - Students can manipulate the design of a parachute on a box and are given the velocity.
+Simple simulation to help look for patterns.
+Pairs well with a discussion of the forces.

 [Relative Car Velocity](/relativecarvelocity/) - **Lab/Phenomenon** - Change the velocity of a car and a truck to be faster/slower and forward/back.
 The app shows a table showing the velocity vs. time of each vehicle and the relative velocity.
 See [Velocity Table Graph Relative](/distancetablegraph/) for a drag and drop version with a graph.

 [Position Velocity Graph](/positionvelocitygraph/) - **Lab/Phenomenon** - Drag a car around the screen and see the position vs. time and velocity vs. time graphs.
 There is some smoothing to simplify the motion and help make the graphs more clear.
 Works best with touch but functions with mouse.